HMS Scarborough (1694): Service 1705-1720

 She was commissioned in December 1705 under the command of Captain Philip Stanhope.
 She was off Ostend in June 1706 with Vice-Admiral Sir Stafford Fairborne to co-operate with the army in the siege of the town.
 The ships bombarded the town during the landing of troops and Ostend capitulated on 25 June.
 In conjunction with HMS Fowey drove ashore and burnt the 60-gun Content then took the French 42-gun Le Mercure on 8 January 1707.
 In March she was escorting HMS Resolution conveying the Earl of Peterborough to Italy.
 The small convoy was spotted by a group of French ships.
 The Earl transferred to Enterprise and escaped to Leghorn along with Milford.
 Resolution went ashore and was burnt to avoid capture.
 She was in action at Minorca where Captain Stanhope was killed, on 17 September 1708.
 In September 1708 she came under the command of Captain John Goodhall (until 1715) serving with Whittaker's Squadron in the winter of 1708/09 and remaining in the Mediterranean during 1709.
 She sailed with a Newfoundland convoy then returned to the Mediterranean in 1711/12.
-She return to Home Waters in 1715 and underwent a small repair at Woolwich costing 1,099.11.91/2d between September 1715 and February 1716.
+She returned to Home Waters in 1715 and underwent a small repair at Woolwich costing 1,099.11.91/2d between September 1715 and February 1716.
 She was commissioned in 1718 under Captain Peter Chamberlain for service at Jamaica.

 Loss

-She was wrecked on Cape Corrientes, Cuba on 18 June 1720 with the loss of most of her crew including Captain Chamberlain.
+She was wrecked on Cape Corrientes, Cuba, on 18 June 1720 with the loss of most of her crew, including Captain Chamberlain.